Superconducting magnet: History

+Globally in 2014, almost six billion US dollars' worth of economic activity resulted for which superconductivity was indispensable.
+MRI systems, most of which employ niobium–titanium, accounted for about 80% of that total.

-In 2016, Yoon et al reported a 26T no-insulation superconducting magnet that they built out of GdBa2Cu3O7–x, using a technique they had previously reported in 2013.
+In 2016, Yoon et al. reported a 26 T no-insulation superconducting magnet that they built out of GdBa2Cu3O7–x, using a technique which was previously reported in 2013.

 In 2017, a YBCO magnet created by the National High Magnetic Field Laboratory (NHMFL) broke the previous world record with a strength of 32 T. This is an all superconducting user magnet, designed to last for many decades.
-They hold the current record as of March 2018.
+They held the record as of March 2018.

-In 2019, a new world-record of 32.35 T with all-superconducting magnet is achieved by Institute of Electrical Engineering, Chinese Academy of Sciences (IEE, CAS).
+In 2019, a new world-record of 32.35 T with all-superconducting magnet was achieved by the Institute of Electrical Engineering, Chinese Academy of Sciences (IEE, CAS).
 No-insulation technique for the HTS insert magnet is also used.

 In 2019, the NHMFL also developed a non-insulated YBCO test coil combined with a resistive magnet and broke the lab's own world record for highest continuous magnetic field for any configuration of magnet at 45.5 T.

+A 1.2 GHz (28.2 T) NMR magnet was achieved in 2020 using an HTS magnet.

-In 2022, the Hefei Institutes of Physical Science, Chinese Academy of Sciences (HFIPS, CAS) claims new world record for strongest steady magnetic field of 45.22 T reached, while the previous NHMFL 45.5T record in 2019 was actually reached when the magnet failed immediately in a quench.
+In 2022, the Hefei Institutes of Physical Science, Chinese Academy of Sciences (HFIPS, CAS) claimed a new world record for the strongest steady magnetic field of 45.22 T reached, while the previous NHMFL 45.5 T record in 2019 was actually reached when the magnet failed immediately in a quench.

 Uses

 Superconducting magnets have a number of advantages over resistive electromagnets.
-They can generate magnetic fields that are up to ten times stronger than those generated by ordinary ferromagnetic-core electromagnets, which are limited to fields of around 2 T. The field is generally more stable, resulting in less noisy measurements.
+They can generate much stronger magnetic fields than ferromagnetic-core electromagnets, which are limited to fields of around 2 T. The field is generally more stable, resulting in less noisy measurements.
 They can be smaller, and the area at the center of the magnet where the field is created is empty rather than being occupied by an iron core.
-Most importantly, for large magnets they can consume much less power.
-In the persistent state (above), the only power the magnet consumes is that needed for any refrigeration equipment to preserve the cryogenic temperature.
-Higher fields, however can be achieved with special cooled resistive electromagnets, as superconducting coils will enter the normal (non-superconducting) state (see quench, above) at high fields.
-Steady fields of over 40 T can now be achieved by many institutions around the world usually by combining a Bitter electromagnet with a superconducting magnet (often as an insert).
+Large magnets can consume much less power.
+In the persistent state (above), the only power the magnet consumes is that needed for refrigeration equipment.
+Higher fields can be achieved with cooled resistive electromagnets, as superconducting coils enter the non-superconducting state at high fields.
+Steady fields of over 40 T can be achieved, usually by combining a Bitter electromagnet with a superconducting magnet (often as an insert).

-Superconducting magnets are widely used in MRI machines, NMR equipment, mass spectrometers, magnetic separation processes, and particle accelerators.
+Superconducting magnets are widely used in MRI scanners, NMR equipment, mass spectrometers, magnetic separation processes, and particle accelerators.

+Rail transport

 In Japan, after decades of research and development into superconducting maglev by Japanese National Railways and later Central Japan Railway Company (JR Central), the Japanese government gave permission to JR Central to build the Chūō Shinkansen, linking Tokyo to Nagoya and later to Osaka.